 Image on the right: laser-assisted embryo biopsy (so-called trophectoderm biopsy).
 The biologist removes 5 to 10 (from a total of 300) cells of the blastocyst, targeting the part which is going to be the baby's placenta.
 The probability that the embryo will survive the biopsy and the subsequent freezing as well as thawing surpasses 90%.

 After biopsy, the minute piece of tissue will be expertly tubed and sent by courier to the specialised genetic laboratory of the leading Igenomix company in Spain or Italy.
 The results will be available in approx. ten days.

-Not all IVF couples will resort to PGS, given the effort, complexity and additional cost, only those with a clear medical indication.
+Not all IVF couples will resort to PGT-A, given the effort, complexity and additional cost, only those with a clear medical indication.

-Over 95% of abnormal embryos on PGS are completely unfit for implantation or would have produced painful miscarriages, increasing time to achieve a pregnancy and extra economic cost.
+Over 95% of abnormal embryos on PGT-A are completely unfit for implantation or would have produced painful miscarriages, increasing time to achieve a pregnancy and extra economic cost.

 The societal controversy on pre-implantation vs. prenatal testing for trisomy 21 will be dealt with on a separate page.
 As a principle, no woman should ever be forced to undergo a «trial pregnancy», i.e. being denied PGS and have to do prenatal testing at eleven weeks of pregnancy, with the possibility of consecutive termination of pregnancy.